Operation: Mechagon Workshop M+ guide — The War Within Patch 11.1.7

 Venting FlamesA deadly group-wide AoE.Hide behind normal cubes to avoid certain death.
 Tanks should aim to position the boss close enough to the cube, so everyone has enough time to hide.

 When the guardian dog is defeated, you can start climbing the conveyor belt up.
 This way you will be able to reach the Mechagon City.
 The belt always moves backward, slowing you down.
-There are also burners on the wall that periodically shoot streams of fire.
+There are also flame vents on the wall that periodically shoot streams of fire.

 When you reach the city, you will have to deal with several waves of defensive measures before you proceed further: